miaochengshi/miaochengshi.github.io/_pages/about.md

 Hi, there, my name is Miao Chengshi and this is my homepage.

+- **Towards Work**
-- **Toward Work** I am passionately curious, always willing to grasp new concepts and ideas, I am ambitious and driven, I am collaborative.
+> I am passionately curious, always willing to grasp new concepts and ideas, I am ambitious and driven, I am collaborative.
 I am also a natural leader.

-- **Towards Life** I love to travel, love to experience new things.
+- **Towards Life**
+> I love to travel, love to experience new things.
 I have a pleasant personality and make friends easily.

 ## My Official Account